Visiting the Lighthouse

 From the U.S. Department of Defense: "Defense Department installations will no longer accept driver’s licenses from Illinois, Missouri and New Mexico as proof of identity for access control purposes, according to DoD officials.
 Non-enhanced licenses from Minnesota or Washington also are no longer accepted.
 Those attempting to gain physical access to DoD installations must show an alternate form of identification, such as a passport."

-All civilian visitors to NAS Pensacola must use the West Gate entrance, located approximately one mile south of the intersection of Blue Angel Parkway and Sorrento Rd.
-Evening and weekend open times are very limited.
-The West Gate is typically open from 7:00 am to 6:30 pm on weekdays but is subject to change.
-The Lighthouse will be on your right when entering from the West Gate.
+All civilian visitors to NAS Pensacola during daily operating hours must use the West Gate entrance, located approximately one mile south of the intersection of Blue Angel Parkway and Sorrento Rd.
+This gate closes to visitors at 4:30pm, so be sure to be on the base by that time in order to see the lighthouse.

 From Perdido Key, FL and Orange Beach, Gulf Shores, AL: